We follow a strict honesty policy. However, to fund our work, we use affiliate advertising links on this blog.

 So involve your community as much as you can when setting up your business — let them know about what you’re doing, reach out for advice, and ask for support whenever you can.
 You’d be amazed at how people can get behind you and help build momentum for your new venture.

-So far I’ve outlined a series of tasks which tick off a variety of conceptual, administrative, legal and operational boxes for your new venture.
+I’ve now outlined a series of tasks which tick off a variety of conceptual, administrative, legal and operational boxes for your new venture.

 Typically, this involves communicating the existence of your business on a variety of channels.
 The key ones to consider are: